numer4tor/Metadata-Management/JPEG.md

 | use                        | XMP:XMP-znr:Unknown:Use                      |

 ### Problems
 - When setting the Tag **EXIF:ExifIFD:Image:UserComment** the register **More** of the photo information cannot display any information of the photo.
+Therefore I remove this information:
+`.\exiftool.exe -EXIF:ExifIFD:Image:UserComment= FILE`

 - Synology Photos does not take account of the **timezone** as it does e.g. for MP4 files.
 Therefore the ordering with files of other format can be wrong.
 See [this post](https://community.synology.com/enu/forum/1/post/138615).